 - Urgent Care Clinic

-- Urogynecology Clinic
+- Vulva Clinic

 The Ob/Gyn Department holds regular educational and patient care meetings with the Departments of Pediatrics, Internal Medicine, Anesthesia, and Pathology.
 The department also maintains a close working relationship with the Departments of General Surgery, Urology, and Emergency Medicine.

 Each resident team is assigned a staff consultant who coordinates educational exercises and supervises surgical and outpatient experiences.
 The attending staff allow for progressively increasing responsibility for each resident, consistent with the individual resident’s level of achievement, medical knowledge, technical skill and judgement.
-Attending staff are present in the hospital 24 hours a day and provide immediate consultation to resident staff as needed.
+Attending staff are present in the hospital 24 hours a day and provide immediate supervision to resident staff as needed.

 - Residents prepare and participate in clinical pathology conferences.